CellMigrationLab/PDAC_DL/Fiji_macros/README2.md

 - The macro will only save the final processed mask, not the intermediate images.
 - The script works best when the mask and PECAM images are carefully aligned.

-## Code Structure

-### Initial Setup

-The macro starts by closing any open windows and resetting the ROI Manager to ensure a clean workspace.

 ```java
 close("*");